Implantation Bleeding: Signs, Timing, and When to Confirm Pregnancy

 Conclusion

 Implantation bleeding is common among 10-20% of pregnancies and is usually considered a normal part of pregnancy.
-If you experience any odd signs and symptoms like painful cramps, heavy bleeding, and long duration then getting medical advice from an expert is important.
-If you are trying to conceive and facing any issues, consult our fertility specialist for personalised guidance and treatment plans.
+If you experience any odd signs and symptoms like painful cramps, heavy bleeding, and long duration, then getting medical advice from an expert is important.
+If you are wondering how to conceive and are facing any issues, consult our fertility specialist for personalised guidance and treatment plans.